Coronavirus related Legislation:

 Every effort has been made to verify the accuracy of this information, but it should not be relied upon for the purposes of legal advice.

-Regulations for places of worship in Wales from December 20 (Level 4 restrictions)
+Regulations for places of worship in Wales from April 12 2021 (Level 3A restrictions)

-Level 4 restrictions were introduced in Wales on December 20.
-The guidance for places of worship was updated on December 23, and those responsible for places of worship are urged to read them carefully.
+The process of moving from Level 4 to Level 3 restrictions in Wales began on March 27 2021.
+Welsh Government has published detailed guidance for places of worship, which is periodically updated, and those responsible for places of worship are urged to read it carefully.

 1(a) take all reasonable measures to ensure—